 What the survey is seeking to assess

 We’ve called the survey an Intelligent Automation Survey to recognize the argument that what the world currently has “in the wild” isn’t true artificial intelligence.
-Plus, to allow the inclusion of robotic process automation (RPA) which often isn’t employing AI (but it can).
+Plus, to allow the inclusion of robotic process automation (RPA) which often isn’t AI adoption in ITSM (but it can be).

 The survey is deliberately short and anonymous – hopefully taking people around a minute to answer the three questions across:

 - The intelligent automation capabilities within their ITSM tool

 - How different types of intelligent automation are being employed within their organization

 Of course, we could have asked more questions.
 And people likely want to know more than the data and insights we glean from the survey.
 But the idea is to make it a quick to complete and quick to write up snapshot so we can have a better understanding of what everyone else is doing ASAP.Can you spare a minute to answer this quick (anonymous) Intelligent Automation Survey from @ITSM_tools? #Automation #AI Click To Tweet

 Looking back at the 2019 view of AI adoption in ITSM